Taiwrash/kgh/LANDING_PAGE.md

-# GitOps Controller Landing Page
+# KGH Landing Page

-A modern, dark-themed landing page for the GitOps Controller project.
+A modern, dark-themed landing page for the KGH project.

 ## Features